syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/GridBagLayout.md

 **Cell span** - Provides options to customize row and column span of the child controls

-**Fill type** - Provides option to set the position of child control such as horizontal, vertial, both or none.
+**Fill type** - Provides option to set the position of child control such as horizontal, vertical, both or none.

 # Getting started